The spectrum of the Poincar{\'e} operator in an ellipsoid: Poincar e operator in ellipsoids

 and the boundary condition

-From $\pa p/ {\pa x_3}=0$, we get that $p$ is independent of $x_3$.
-From the expressions of $v_1$ and $v_2$ in terms of $p$, we get that they are independent of $x_3$ too.
-Using ${\rm div } v=0$ one gets that $v_3$ is also independent of $x_3$.
-So that the four functions $[v_1,v_2,v_3,p]$ are independent of $x_3$; this is called the Taylor-Proudman theorem \cite{greenspan1968theory}.
-Eliminating $v_3$ from the previous two equations and replacing $v_1$ and $v_2$ in terms of $p$, we get that $p$ satisfies a differential equation $Vp=0$ where the coefficients of $V$ are linear in $(x_1,x_2)$:
+From $\pa_3 \psi=0$, we get that $\psi$ is independent of $x_3$.
+From the expressions of $v_1$ and $v_2$ in terms of $\psi$, we get that they are independent of $x_3$ too.
+Using $\mathrm{div}(v) = 0$, we get that $v_3$ is also independent of $x_3$.
+Te four functions $[v_1,v_2,v_3,p]$ are thus independent of $x_3$.
+This is called the Taylor-Proudman theorem \cite{greenspan1968theory}.
+Eliminating $v_3$ from the previous two equations and replacing $v_1$ and $v_2$ in terms of $p$, we get that $p$ satisfies a differential equation $Vp=0$ where the coefficients of $V$ are linear in $(x_1,x_2)$ such that